elasticlic/els-cli/README.md

 password.
 Most API calls must be made by a user, identified not by email address and password but by *Access Key*.

+**Entity** - An entity is an account in Elastic Licensing.
+There are four types:
+* customer account
+* vendor account
+* a cloud
+* the Elastic Licensing Service itself.

+**Role** - A user may hold one or more *roles* for one or more entities.
+For example, a person may be the primary contact both for their own indvidual customer account, and the customer account used by their place of work.
+When using the API or the dashboards, the roles held by the signed-in user determine what the user is permitted to see and do.

-**Elastic App** - An App which includes the **Elastic Client Library**.
+**Elastic App** - An App which includes the **Elastic Client Library**, and so can use Elastic Licensing to control access by users.

+**ELS-sign** - means to calculate and add a signature to an HTTP request so that the ELS can be sure who made the API call.

 **Access Key** - A key associated with a user, consisting of a public string called the *AccessKeyID*, and a secret string called the *SecretAccessKey*.
-Access Keys enable the user to keep their password secret.
-A user can change their password without affecting any of their Access Keys, and can give another person an Access Key without revealing their password.
-Access Keys are used to **ELS-sign** an API call.
-A special API call lets a user create a new Access Key.
-Access Keys can optionally expire, or be explicitly deleted at any time.
-When an Elastic App is used, it can be invoked with command-line arguments passing the Access Key to avoid the need to sign in on startup.
+Access Keys are used to ELS-sign an API call.
+Access Keys can optionally expire, can be deleted at any time and avoid exposing personal passwords.
+When an Elastic App is used an automated context (e.g. a render job), an AccessKeyID and SecretAccessKey can be presented on the commandline to avoid needing a user to provide a password.

-**ELS-sign** - means to calculate and add a signature to an HTTP request so that the ELS can be sure who made the API call.
+Access Keys can be created either via a special API call, or using the els-cli.
+See below for details.

 **els-cli.toml** - a config file used by els-cli to provide certain values and defaults.
 The config contains one or more *Profiles*. and should be placed